nicklama/portfolio-project/README.md

 ## Future of the Project

 Given more time, I would like to add animations/effects to the portfolio such as an interactive background and projects section to make them stand out more.
-I will contine to update my website as I complete more projects during my \_nology course and beyond to ensure it is an up-to-date hub for visitors to see.
+I will continue to update my website as I complete more projects during my \_nology course and beyond to ensure it is an up-to-date hub for visitors to see.

 ## Resources